 The greatest charitable work Is teaching people to help themselves.
-Our Self-Help projects teach, encourage, and empower people to live better in their native country (a legal alternative to illegal immigration).
+Our Self-Help projects teach, encourage, and empower people to live better in their native country.
 We have compassion for the suffering of poor people and we help them lift themselves up, to achieve a better life at home.
 Scroll down for STRATEGIC ALLIANCE.

 Brenda and I have been involved with charity work in Mexico since 2004, and founded Miracle Airlift ten years later.
 Working with native volunteers, in the Baja Peninsula and the Sierra Madre Occidental, is an experience with a view… the better side of human nature.
 Volunteers paid their share of expenses and brought along whatever extra they could afford.
 It wasn’t much, since they are only “slightly less poor” than the people they help.
 Yet, we’ve seen them give away their own shirts and shoes.
 Strangely, it seems that poorer people are more generous.
 This has been an ongoing experience that demolished my earlier notions about Mexico, and its people.